Vengeance Demon Hunter Tank Spell Summary — Battle for Azeroth (BfA) 8.3

 Shear deals damage to the target and generates 10 Pain.
 It also creates a Lesser Soul Fragment (covered later on on this page).

 Soul Cleave costs 30 Pain.
 It damages the enemies located in front of you, heals you, and consumes 2 Soul Fragments in a 25-yard radius around you.
-This is typically to be used whenever you need additional healing, or you have no souls and have pain to burn.
+This is typically to be used whenever you have no souls and have pain to burn.

 Sigil of Flame places a Sigil on the ground and 2 seconds later deals Fire damage to all enemies in the Sigil, and places a 6-second Fire damage DoT on them as well.
 It can be useful for pulling mobs from a distance.